Esquenta-Porquinho/documentation/README.md

     </tr>
 </table>

 Following the literature, this information is kept in a database.
 The ESP makes a request to the server indicating the box number, the server calculates the age of the piglets in that box and sends it to ESP.
-With the parameters, ESP reads the environmental sensors and, if the temperature is below ideal, turns on the heating system.
+With given parameters the ESP reads the environmental sensors and if the temperature is below ideal, turns on the heating system.

-This process is repeated every minute, with readings being maintained in the database and, when the system heats the room to the ideal temperature, ESP checks and performs the shutdown.
+This process is repeated every minute, with readings being maintained in the database.
+When the system heats the room to the ideal temperature, the ESP verify and performs the shutdown.

 ***